163 Ice Breaker Questions [Funny, Work & Deep]

 Figure 6: Student prompts work when they let people choose how much of themselves to share.

-The classroom version has one extra rule: give students a way to answer lightly.
-“What is your favorite childhood memory?” can be harmless for one person and awful for another.
-“What is a story, game, song, or place you keep returning to?” gives more exits.
+One extra rule applies here.
+Always give students a way to answer lightly.
+“What is your favorite childhood memory?” reads as harmless to one kid and lands like a trap on another.
+“What is a story, game, song, or place you keep returning to?” hands everyone an exit they can use.

 Use this section with the kids trivia questions guide if you want factual prompts after the social warmup.